-Next, we went to another part of the sanctuary where we swam and took even more pictures.
+Next, we went to another part of the sanctuary where we swam.
 It was quite muddy and a bit uncomfortable.
 The mud squished its way through my toes.
 At first, I didn’t know what to think but then I realized that I was hanging out with elephants and that shifted my mindset.

 After our full-day tour, we had to part ways with these beautiful animals.

 That night, we all went to a nearby night market, Chiang Mai Night Bazaar.
 The shops are endless.
 I was able to get some of my souvenirs there.